gataca-io/gataca.io/content/posts/here-s-what-the-new-eidas-proposal-really-means-for-the-ssi-community-in-6-key-points.md

 hero_image: "/static/images/oliver-cole-cb55wrgmdp8-unsplash-2.jpg"

 ---
+* SSI principles are all over the new eIDAS proposal, yet its technology agnostic nature shreds doubts as to wether ESSIF, the European SSI framework developed under the European Commission’s EBSI Program, will become the technology framework of choice for governments.
+* A more thorough analysis of the proposal evidences both opportunities and threads for the SSI community
+* We’ve analyzed 6 critical points and provided an impact assessment.

 > _“Every time an App or website asks us to create a new digital identity or to easily log on via a big platform, we have no idea what happens to our data in reality.
 That is why the Commission will soon propose a secure European e-identity.
 One that we trust and that any citizen can use anywhere in Europe to do anything from paying your taxes to renting a bicycle.
 A technology where we can control ourselves what data and how data is used.”_

 On June 6th, the European Commission announced the launch of a European Digital Identity together with an improvement proposal to the current eIDAS regulation.
 Check out [Adrian Doerk](https://ssi-ambassador.medium.com/digital-identity-wallet-a-place-for-your-self-sovereign-identity-5dfbd3d48a74 "https://ssi-ambassador.medium.com/digital-identity-wallet-a-place-for-your-self-sovereign-identity-5dfbd3d48a74")’s clear & concise summary of the proposal and introduction into the new #EUDigitalIdentity wallet - also referred to as EU Wallet from now on.